Richmond Range:

 The Richmond Range has taught me this.
 Or at least reminded me in a vivid way that I hope to hold onto.

 I walked out of the Richmond Range feeling stronger than I went in.
-Hungier, sure.
-But stronger physically and mentally.
+Hungier, surely.
+But stronger, physically and mentally.

 Without my fear, I feel alive.
 Without the burden of fear, I am having the time of my life right now, and I am ready for more.
 In this journey and my life beyond.